Questions to ask when buying a puppy

 Puppies are undoubtedly small and cute, but they also have a lot of energy so will need to start learning some basic training from the very start to make sure they become well-rounded adult dogs.
 Before committing to buying a puppy, it’s important to make sure that you have the time and resources to dedicate to both training and looking after them.
 This is rewarding but is also hard work and shouldn’t be underestimated.

 It’s also important to make sure that you have the time and resources to dedicate to your puppy as it grows.
-If you are anticipating any significant life changes, for example spending less time at home as lockdown eases or going back to a work environment that would involve leaving them alone for long periods of time, then we would encourage you to think carefully before buying or rescuing a puppy.
+If you are anticipating any significant life changes, for example spending less time at home or going into a work environment that would involve leaving them alone for long periods of time, then we would encourage you to think carefully before buying or rescuing a puppy.

-Do you have enough space for a puppy?
+Do I have enough space for a puppy?

 While puppies start off very small, it won’t be long before they’ve grown into an adult dog.
 Some dogs won’t grow to be very big, but others may need extra space to live comfortably or burn off excess energy.
 Consider how much space you have available at home, and in any gardens or local outside areas, and the kind of dog your puppy will turn into before committing to getting a new dog.
 Rescue centres like Battersea will help match you with a dog that suits your circumstances, but you can research different breeds through The Kennel Club.